LouisBrunner/valgrind-macos/nightly/README.txt

 example, if no email was sent but you expected one, check sendmail.log to see if the mailer script had a problem.
 Or check if unchanged.log exists.

-Occasionally the SVN server isn't available when the tests runs, for either or both trees.
+Occasionally the git server isn't available when the tests runs, for either or both trees.
 When this happens the email will be sent but it won't be very informative.
 Usually it's just a temporary server problem and it'll run fine the next time without you having to do anything.